 A new filter to remove Arsenic in drinking water

-Methods for arsenic remediation in wide use today are based on adsorption of arsenic on iron oxides.
-However, iron oxides suffer from fast saturation and poor selectivity, which means they are unsuitable for groundwaters with high concentration of competing anions and leading to the need of large amounts of sorbent.
+Arsenic (As) in drinking water is threatening the health of people in more than 70 countries and it is estimated that 170 million people are being unknowingly exposed to unsafe levels of arsenic in drinking water.
+Many countries such as China and India have regulatory limits five times higher than the recommended WHO guideline (10 ppb).
+The most widely used methods for arsenic remediation are based on adsorption of arsenic on iron oxides.
+However, iron oxides suffer from fast saturation and poor selectivity, making them unsuitable for ground-waters with high concentration of competing anions and leading to the need of large amounts of sorbent.
 This makes it impractical to apply iron oxides in point of use devices.

-ImpAs is a new sorbent material which overcomes these challenges.
-The sorbent comprises a di-zinc complex immobilised onto an ImpAs resin (solid support) that removes arsenate and has greater regeneration capacity compared to existing sorbents.
+These challenges are overcome by a new sorbent material, ImpAs.
+The sorbent comprises of a di-zinc complex immobilised onto a ImpAs resin (solid sup-port) that removes arsenate and has greater regeneration capacity compared to existing sorbents.

 - High adsorption capacity for arsenate (i.e. arsenic (V)) from drinking water

 - Efficient arsenate remediation at a wide range of pH values (pH 5 to 10)

 - High selectivity to arsenate against common competing anions such as bicarbonate and sulphate

 - Ideal resin for point-of-use and point-of-entry water treatment systems due to small amount of sorbent needed.